 Kevin van Tonder has over 25 years' legal experience, with the last 15 being at Schlumberger in Paris.
 In Kevin's previous role as general counsel for Schlumberger Legal Shared Services, Kevin developed a passion for transforming the way lawyers deliver legal services to business.
 He has extensive experience in international legal operations, compliance, and people development and management, within many challenging jurisdictions across the globe.
 Kevin headed up the transformation project for which Schlumberger was a finalist in the FT Innovative Lawyers Awards, North America, 20 l 7, and is currently an advisory board member of the General Counsel Executive Program, Netherlands.

-A certificate of participation from UCT will be issued to those who attend the full four sessions of the course.
-Please note that certificates can only be issued after the lockdown has ended.
+A certificate of attendance from UCT will be issued to those who attend the full session.

 How to sign up